 1. What is the working title of your book?
 The Theater

 2. Where did the idea come from for the book?
 I began publishing articles about the post 9/11 wars before I left academia.
-It was all I thought about, so when I started writing fiction, there was no other choice.
 I was most interested in Afghanistan because of the long history of war and resistance in that country.
-My research took me to Fort Bragg, North Carolina first, where I did extensive research with men and women who served in Afghanistan, both military and civilian, and some Afghan friends, there and in California.
-During this four-year period, I watched and waited as my partner, an Afghan war veteran and active duty Special Forces operator, deployed repeatedly.
-It was through this amalgam of research and personal experience that the book took shape, with a female anthropologist, a civilian, reluctantly serving in Afghanistan, forming close friendships with two of her counterparts and falling in love with one of them before things go terribly awry.
-I’ll let people guess whether it’s the team sergeant or the medic she falls for.
+My research took me to North Carolina where, during a four-year period, my partner, an Afghan war veteran deployed repeatedly.
+It was through this amalgam of research and personal experience that the book took shape, with a female anthropologist, a civilian, reluctantly serving with a military unit in Afghanistan, forming close friendships with her counterparts and falling in love before things go terribly awry.

 4. Which actors would you choose to play your characters in a movie rendition?